 In his free time, he enjoys cooking, swing dance and travel.

 Paula de Nagy

 Paula de Nagy has been involved in teaching since 1982.
-She trained as a secondary school teacher but all her teaching experience has been in the area of ELT.
-She started off as a teacher, was part-owner in a school where she learnt about being a DoS and then joined IH where she have taught, been a DoS and worked as a trainer.
-She has been Director of Teacher Training at IH schools in Lisbon since 1995 – most of her time is spent working on CELTA, DELTA, YL courses as well as training State School teachers.
-She has been involved with IHWO OTTI courses since its early days and have both written materials for courses and trained on the YL, CAM, COLT, DOS and TT courses.
-When she is not busy with training face-to-face or online courses, she assesses for Cambridge and occasionally, does inspection visits for IHWO.
+She initially trained as a secondary school teacher but all her teaching experience has been in the area of ELT.
+She started off as a teacher, was part-owner in a school where she learnt about being a DoS and then joined IH where she taught, was a DoS and worked as a trainer.
+While working as a Director of Teacher Training in Lisbon, she spent most of her time working on CELTA, DELTA, YL courses as well as training State School teachers.
+She is currently a freelance trainer.
+She has been involved with IHWO OTTI courses since its early days: she has both trained and written materials for the following courses: YL, CAM, DOS and TT courses.
+When she is not busy with training face-to-face or online courses, she assesses CELTA and DELTA courses.

 Xana de Nagy

-Xana is a teacher and teacher trainer at IH Lisbon.
-She lives in Lisbon but was brought up in South Africa.
-She has been teaching since 1984, took DTEFLA in 1987 and has been training since 1990.
-Now, most of her time is spent working on CELTA (both face to face and Online), but she also trains on IHCAM, DELTA, IHCYLT courses and run sessions for state school teachers.
-For IHWO OTTI, she has tutored on both IHCYLT and IHCAM.
-She has always been interested in teaching children so her MSc was in TEYL.
+Xana is a teacher/teacher trainer in Lisbon.
+She was brought up in South Africa and has been teaching since 1984.
+She took DTEFLA in 1987 and has been doing teacher training since 1990.
+Most of her time is spent working on CELTA (both face-to-face and online) and on training YL teachers.
+She has also trained on IHCAM, DELTA, IHOCYLT courses and run teacher development sessions for state school teachers.
+For IHWO OTTI, she has tutored on IHCYLT, IHOCYLT and IHCAM.
+She has always been interested in teaching children and did her MSc in TEYL.
 She has also worked in the state sector in Portugal training teachers to teach English to children.
-This included VYLs (Nursery) and YLs and Teens and prepared her for teaching large classes.
+This included VYLs (Nursery) and YLs and Teens which prepared her for teaching large classes.